Bulk-to-bulk photon propagator in AdS: Introduction

 The goal of the present work is to provide a definitive answer for the propagator in AdS in various gauges and to present in which circumstances they take the simplest forms.
 We will work with Euclidean AdS.
 Expressions for Lorentzian propagators may be obtained by suitable analytic continuation.
 We will determine the propagator using a path-integral approach, starting with momentum space.
 In the case of covariant gauges, we highlight a special but relatively unknown choice of $\xi$ called the Fried-Yennie gauge \cite{PhysRev.112.1391,Yennie:1961ad} and also derive the propagator in position space.
 We find that the form of the propagator in axial and Coulomb gauges is simple in momentum space.
 This reflects the fact that these gauge choices treat differently the radial direction from the boundary directions, which are the directions we Fourier transform.
 On the other hand, the propagator in the covariant gauge takes a form that is more natural in position space as the gauge fixing condition combines all directions of AdS.

 The rest of the paper is organized as follows.
 Section \ref{section generalities} contains the set-up together with a general discussion of the implications of BRST invariance for the propagator.
 In section \ref{section momentum space} we set up the momentum space derivation and obtain the propagator in axial, Coulomb, and standard covariant gauges, respectively.
 The final answers have been collected at the end of each section for the readers not interested in the derivations.
 In section \ref{section position space} we discuss why the Fried-Yennie gauge is special in flat space and in section \ref{section position space 2} we use the intuition from flat space to derive a simple form of the propagator in AdS in this gauge.
 Section \ref{section conclusion} contains our conclusions.
 The paper contains a number of appendices.
 In appendix \ref{appendix flat space propagators} we review the flat space propagators in momentum space and verify the BRST relation between the gauge field propagator and the ghost propagator.
 In appendix \ref{appendix integral representation} we give an integral representation for the AdS propagators in the same fashion as that of \cite{Raju:2011mp} in axial gauge, which also allows us to find the position representation of the propagators in axial and Coulomb gauges.
-Appendix \ref{appendix position space formulas} contains useful formulas for position space calculations.
-Finally, we present the detailed form of the position space photon propagator in the covariant gauge for arbitrary values of $\xi$ and $d$ in appendix \ref{appendix position space propagator in covariant gauge for arbitrary xi}.
+Appendix \ref{appendix position space formulas} contains useful formulas for position space calculations and in appendix \ref{appendix position space propagator in covariant gauge for arbitrary xi} we present the detailed form of the position space photon propagator in the covariant gauge for arbitrary values of $\xi$ and $d$.
 We also include as ancillary files some relevant Mathematica notebooks which contain the derivations of the propagator in the covariant gauges in both momentum and position space.
+The general results are valid for $d>2$ and we present the $d=2$ case in appendix \ref{app: d=2}.